coreboot/chrome-ec/docs/case_closed_debugging_cr50.md

 (chroot) $ sudo flashrom -p raiden_debug_spi:target=AP,serial=$SERIAL -w $IMAGE
 ```

-**If you don't see Cr50 print any messages when you're running the [`flashrom`]
+**If you don't see GSC print any messages when you're running the [`flashrom`]
-command and you have more than one Cr50 device connected to your workstation,
+command and you have more than one GSC device connected to your workstation, you
-you probably need to use the serial number.**
+probably need to use the serial number.**

 ### Special Cases {#flashap-special-cases}

-Cr50 puts the device in reset to flash the AP.
-Due to hardware limitations Cr50
+GSC puts the device in reset to flash the AP.
+Due to hardware limitations GSC
 may not be able to disable hardware write protect while the device is in reset.
 If you want to reflash the AP RO firmware using CCD and your board has issues
 disabling hardware write protect, you may need to also disable software write